Aourbro/llvm-autoformat/README.md

 5. use "clang \<output bitcode\> -o \<output exe file\>" to finish the compilation
 6. after running the pass and start the server and received a package, and there should be a file called "af_log.txt", then, compile and run the "./ifentifier af_log.txt", it will dump the field tree on the terminal

+# update logs, 20220918
+finished algorithm 2(parallel field identifier)
+-there is a problem while handling the situation that the parallel fields are not neighbors

 # update logs, 20220916
 the field tree could be refined properly
 -tokenization and deletion of redundant nodes